csinva/csinva.github.io/_notes/ai/fairness_sts.md

 - [Large image datasets: A pyrrhic win for computer vision?](https://openreview.net/pdf?id=s-e2zaAlG3I) - bias in imagenet / tiny images
 - http://positivelysemidefinite.com/2020/06/160k-students.html

+# concrete harms

+Technologies, especially world-shaping technologies like CNNs, are never objective.
+Their existence and adoption change the world in terms of

+- consolidation of power (e.g. facial-rec used to target Uighurs, increased rationale for amassing user data)
+- a shift toward the quantitative (which can lead to the the type of click-bait extremization we see online)
+- automation (low-level layoffs, which also help consolidate power to tech giants)
+- energy usage (the exorbitant footprint of models like GPT-3)
+- access to media (deepfakes, etc.)
+- a lot more

+## pandemic

+I hope the pandemic, which has boosted the desire for tracking, does not result in a long-term arc towards more serveillance

+- from [here](https://www.theatlantic.com/magazine/archive/2020/09/china-ai-surveillance/614197/): City Brain would be especially useful in a pandemic.
+(One of Alibaba’s sister companies created the app that color-coded citizens’ disease risk, while silently sending their health and travel data to police.)
+As Beijing’s outbreak spread, some malls and restaurants in the city began scanning potential customers’ phones, pulling data from mobile carriers to see whether they’d recently traveled.
+Mobile carriers also sent municipal governments lists of people who had come to their city from Wuhan, where the coronavirus was first detected.
+And Chinese AI companies began making networked facial-recognition helmets for police, with built-in infrared fever detectors, capable of sending data to the government.
+City Brain could automate these processes, or integrate its data streams.
+- "The pandemic may even make people value privacy less, as one early poll in the U.S. suggests"

+# ethics

+- [Moral Trade](https://www.fhi.ox.ac.uk/wp-content/uploads/moral-trade-1.pdf) (ord 2015) - **moral trade** = trade that is made possible by differences in the parties' moral views
+- examples
+  - one trading their eating meat for another donating more to a certain charity they both believe in
+  - donating to/against political parties
+  - donating to/against gun lobby
+  - donating to/for pro-life lobby
+  - paying non-profit employees
+- benefits
+  - can yield Pareto improvements = strict improvements where something gets better while other things remain atleast constant
+- real-world examples
+  - vote swapping (i.e. in congress)
+  - vote swapping across states/regions (e.g. Nader Trader, VotePair) - ruled legal when money not involved
+  - election campaign donation swapping - repledge.com (led by eric zolt) - was taken down due to issues w/ election financing
+- issues
+  - factual trust - how to ensure both sides carry through? (maybe financial penalties or audits could solve this)
+  - counterfactual trust - would one party have given this up even if the other party hadn't?
+- minor things
+  - fits most naturally with moral framework of consequentalism
+  - includes indexicals (e.g. prioritizing one's own family)
+  - could have uneven pledges

 # sts

 - **social determinism** - theory that social interactions and constructs alone determine individual behavior